-Outfitted with a quilted pillow top over layers of gel-infused memory foam and pocketed coils, this bed has both fantastic give and lift.
+Outfitted with layers of gel-infused memory foam and pocketed coils, this bed has both fantastic give and lift.
 While this vibe could work well for a lot of different folks, I think it could be especially fantastic for combo sleepers.
-Not only will they enjoy the uniform pressure relief that a top layer of memory foam can provide, but the bouncy coils will also make it easier for them to shift their weight and roll into new positions.
-The bed also features excellent edge support, so could be a nice fit for couples.
+Not only will they enjoy the uniform pressure relief that the top layer of memory foam provides, but the bouncy coils will also make it easier for them to shift their weight and roll into new positions.
+This bed also features excellent edge support, so could be a nice fit for couples.
 Long story short, this is a high-quality mattress that could have a lot to offer combination sleepers.

 Interested?
 Head on over to my full DreamCloud mattress review to learn more.